- NGER reporting – it’s here to stay

 - Back to top

-Guest writer: Peter Hawkes, Partner at law firm Herbert Geer
+Guest writer: Peter Hawkes, formerly Partner at law firm Herbert Geer

 In this article we provide a summary update on important potential developments within the realm of Clean Energy and Carbon Law.
 This includes:

 - the proposed repeal of the Carbon Pricing Mechanism;

 - design issues for the proposed Emissions Reduction Fund; and

 - the Draft Report on Australia’s National Emissions Targets and Pollution Caps for the Carbon Pricing Mechanism.

 Some aspects of these developments are quite detailed and technical and we encourage you to assess the potential risks and opportunities to your current and planned activities.